-Systematically located at the top of the page, these allow you to locate where you are in the site, to see the path you have followed to arrive there and to go back, if necessary.
+Systematically located at the top of the page, these allow you to locate where you are in the site, to see the path you have followed to reach where you are and to go back, if necessary.

-The foot of the page, at the very bottom, allows direct access to the headings: the public establishment page, the public sales pages, the use conditions page, the page to write us, the site map page, the link to this page and the credits.
+The footer, at the very bottom, gives direct access to the headings: the public establishment page, the public sales pages, the conditions of use page, the page to contact us, the site map page, the link to this page and the credits.

 Logo at the top of the page

-The logo of the musée du quai Branly allows one to return to the home page of the site.
+The logo of the musée du quai Branly allows one to return to the website home page.

-Link to return to the top of the page
+Link to back to the top of the page